ImColtonCurtis/hole/README.md

 # hole

-Welcome to "hole," a thrilling mobile game developed by No Nothing!
+Welcome to "hole," a thrilling mobile game developed by Colton Curtis!
 In this exciting game, you'll guide a cute little piggy past scary holes in order to reach the finish line.
 Your mission is to avoid falling into the holes and survive the challenges along the way.
 ## Features

     Easy-to-learn gameplay: Simply tap on either the left or right side of the screen to move the piggy and avoid the holes.